secretstartups/handbook/content/handbook/support/workflows/dedicated_logs.md

 #### Identify a deleted group or project

 Information about deleted groups and projects is available in the **Audit Events**.
 The customer should be able to review this information in the **Admin Area**.
-Provided the deletion occurred within the log retention window, additional information can be sought in Opensearch.
-In order to identify more information about a deleted project or group in Opensearch, you can use this information to guide the [filters](#filters) that you use.
+Provided the deletion occurred within the log retention window, additional information can be sought in OpenSearch.
+In order to identify more information about a deleted project or group in OpenSearch, you can use this information to guide the [filters](#filters) that you use.

 1. Select **Add filter**
 1. Click **Select a field first**